Aarav-S2005/Othello/README.md

 5. The game ends when no valid moves are available.
 6. The player with the most pieces wins!

-## Future Enhancements
-- AI opponent for single-player mode
-- Undo/Redo functionality
-- Dark mode support
-- Online multiplayer

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

----
-Feel free to modify this README as per your project's structure and requirements!